-Realtime Research is a division of The Human Network Pty Ltd ACN 087 955 753.
-The Human Network is a wholly owned Australian company registered in 1999 to primarily conduct market research recruitment on behalf of its clients and to provide an internet based capability to host questionnaires.
+Realtime Research is a division of The Human Network ACN 625 846 460.
+The Human Network is a wholly owned Australian company established in 1999 to primarily conduct market research recruitment on behalf of its clients and to provide an internet based capability to host questionnaires.

 The Human Network is a member of AMSRO and respects and upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988.